Killian1UP/airbnb-clone-project/README.md

 - A booking belongs to one user and one property.
 - A booking can be associated with one payment.

-4. Reviews
-Represents feedback and ratings left by users for properties.
+4. Reviews: Represents feedback and ratings left by users for properties.
 Key Fields:
 - id: Unique identifier for the review.
 - user_id: References the reviewer.